jamesdanielwhitford/replit.github.io/tutorials/42-build-a-robot-nft.md

 To save space, we'll store our accessory values as indexes in the arrays we defined above. `uint8` allows us to define a maximum of 255 accessories per type, which is more than enough.

-Finally, we'll define a [mapping](https://docs.soliditylang.org/en/v0.8.2/types.html#mapping-types) that will allow us to associate numeric token IDs with ReplBot structs.
-Add this line below your last struct definition.
+Finally, we'll define a [mapping type](https://docs.soliditylang.org/en/v0.8.2/types.html#mapping-types) that will allow us to associate numeric token IDs with ReplBot structs.
+Add this line below your last struct definition:

 ```solidity
     mapping (uint => ReplBot) private replbots;